THE FOOLPROOF GUIDE TO HIKING FOR BEGINNERS

 There are 10 basic items that all hikers should carry on them, no matter what distance they'll be hiking.
-Every hiker should be familiar with, and know how to use, these 10 essential supplies before heading out into the wilderness:
+Every hiker should be familiar with, and know how to use, these 10 essentials for hiking before heading out into the wilderness:

 1. Navigation.
 A map and compass are two items every hiker should carry.
 Electronic GPS units and smartphone navigation are all handy, but you need a non-electronic back-up to be safe.
-Learning to read a compass along with basic map-reading skills are vitally important in the event you become lost in the outdoors.
+Learning how to use a map and compass are vitally important in the event you become lost in the outdoors.

 3. Insulation.
 Weather is unpredictable and can turn on you without much warning.
 Carrying an additional layer of clothing and extra pair of socks protects you in the event of unexpected exposure to the elements.

 4. Illumination.
-Every member of your hiking party should carry their own light, be it a headlamp, flashlight, or a packable lantern.
+Every member of your hiking party should carry their own light, be it a rechargeable headlamp, flashlight, or a packable lantern.
 Headlamps are small, lightweight, and allow handsfree operation.
 Selecting a headlamp with a strobe option is optimal for emergency situations, as this feature will extend the battery life.
 But always make sure to pack extra batteries with you just in case.
-We've reviewed a selection of lighting options to help you choose the most suitable option for you.

 5. First-Aid Supplies.
-When starting out, it’s best to choose a pre-assembled first-aid kit that will come with all the basic essentials.
-As you spend more time in the outdoors, you’ll have a better understanding of some of your needs and be able to put together a more customized kit for yourself.
+When starting out, it’s best to choose the best first aid kit for hiking that will cover your needs (i.e. one that covers all the basic essentials and a bit more).
+As you spend more time in the outdoors, you’ll have a better understanding of some of your needs and be able to put together a more customized DIY first aid kit for yourself.
 You should also carry a compact medical emergency guide that provides instructions for proper first-aid.

 6. Fire.
 Mechanical lighters are convenient, but you should always carry matches in your supplies as well.
 Look for waterproof matches that are intended for wilderness use and store them in a sealed container.
 Also, pack some dry tinder that you can use for firestarter if the need arises.
 You can’t always count on dry firestarter being available in the outdoors.